-Unfortunately, the implementation of notching is not mandatory, and as of January 2019, Openreach have not implemented any notching of amateur radio bands on VDSL services in the UK.
-It is our understanding that all VDSL modems, both at the customer's location and at the equivalent DSLAM equipment at the network end of a VDSL service, can be remotely controlled to enable notching.
-The reason why this capability has not been implemented either nationally or on a caseby-case basis to solve specific interference cases is currently unknown.
+Unfortunately, the implementation of notching is not mandatory, and as of the date of preparation of this document, Openreach have not implemented any notching of amateur radio bands on VDSL services in the UK.
+We believe that all VDSL modems and the equivalent DSLAM equipment at the network end of a VDSL service, can be remotely controlled to enable notching.
+Nevertheless, Openreach do not activate this notching capability, either nationally or on a case-by-case basis to solve specific cases of interference.